mxcfb/Interest-Rate-Models/README.md

 - If LIBOR drops, futures would be the better (the purchaser of the FRA needs to pay back OIS interest on the collateral to the counterparty).

 The exact relationship between futures price and FRA depends on the discount curve over the period $[t,S]$:
-- When LIBOR goes up the discount curve steepens, the purchaser of the future pays money to the exchange = the purchaser of the FRA pays cash collateral to the counterparty; but the purchaser of the FRA will receive more interest on the collateral from the counterparty, while the purchaser of the future will pay more interest to fund the money paid, which leads to an increased advantage to the FRA;
+- When LIBOR goes up the discount curve steepens, the purchaser of the future pays money to the exchange = the purchaser of the FRA pays cash collateral to the counterparty; but the purchaser of the FRA will receive more interest on the collateral from the counterparty, while the purchaser of the future will pay more interest to finance the losses, which leads to an increased advantage to the FRA;
-- When LIBOR goes down the discount curve flattens, the purchaser of the future receives money from the exchange = the purchaser of the FRA receives cash collateral from the counterparty; but the purchaser of the FRA will pay less interest on the collateral to the counterparty, while the purchaser of the future will receive less interest on the money received, which reduces the disadvantage to the FRA.
+- When LIBOR goes down the discount curve flattens, the purchaser of the future receives money from the exchange = the purchaser of the FRA receives cash collateral from the counterparty; but the purchaser of the FRA will pay less interest on the collateral to the counterparty, while the purchaser of the future will receive less interest on the profits, which reduces the disadvantage to the FRA.

 ### Bond Futures